-To top it off, Guedry’s Gumbo comes with hushpuppies — soft cornmeal center inside a crispy batter — that are an obvious choice.
-Add shrimp and crawfish to take it over the top.
+To top it off, Guedry’s Gumbo comes with hushpuppies—soft cornmeal center inside a crispy batter—an obvious choice.
+Add shrimp and crawfish to take it over the top (in a good way).

 For more information, visit theparishtucson.com.

 This Mexican vermicelli noodle soup is best enjoyed with a healthy squirt of lime.
-While the Pollo (chicken) version is the common go-to, the vegan version here is also crave-worthy.
+While the pollo version is a popular choice, the vegan option is also crave-worthy.

 For more information, visit tanias33.com.